CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/inventory/batch-control/batch-master-data/overview.md

 # Overview

-In SAP Business One integrated with ProcessForce, the Batch Details form and the ProcessForce Batch Master Data details have been unified into a single, comprehensive interface.
-This consolidation streamlines navigation, allowing users to access batch information directly from all SAP Business One and ProcessForce documents and reports.
+In SAP Business One integrated with CompuTec ProcessForce, the Batch Details form and the CompuTec ProcessForce Batch Master Data details have been unified into a single, comprehensive interface.
+This consolidation streamlines navigation, allowing users to access batch information directly from all SAP Business One and CompuTec ProcessForce documents and reports.

 :::note
-When adding User Defined Fields (UDFs) to the SAP Business One Batch Details Table, it's essential to replicate these UDFs - maintaining the same names and formats - in the ProcessForce Batch Master Data tables and the Pick Receipt: Picked Items table
+When adding User Defined Fields (UDFs) to the SAP Business One Batch Details Table, it's essential to replicate these UDFs - maintaining the same names and formats - in the CompuTec ProcessForce Batch Master Data tables and the Pick Receipt: Picked Items table
 :::

 ---